CoMoSpeech: One-Step Speech and Singing Voice Synthesis via Consistency Model: Background of Consistency Model

 \section{Background of Consistency Model}

 Now we briefly introduce the consistency model.
-Supposing that we have a dataset with distribution as ${p_\textrm{data}}(\mathbf{x})$.
-The diffusion model performs sampling by progressively adding the Gaussian noise to diffuse data, and then adopting a reverse denoising process to generate samples from noise.
-For data $\{\mathbf{x}\}_{t=0}^T$ in the diffusion process where $p_0(\mathbf{x})={p_\textrm{data}}(\mathbf{x})$, $p_T(\mathbf{x})$ is Gaussian, and $T$ is the time constant, the forward diffusion process can be expressed by a SDE \citep{song2020score} as
+Supposing that we have a data distribution as ${p_\textrm{data}}(\mathbf{x})$.
+The diffusion model progressively adds the Gaussian noise to diffuse data and then adopts a reverse denoising process to generate samples from noise.
+For noisy data $\{\mathbf{x}\}_{t=0}^T$ in the diffusion process where $p_0(\mathbf{x})={p_\textrm{data}}(\mathbf{x})$, $p_T(\mathbf{x})$ infinitely close a Gaussian distribution, and $T$ is the time constant, the forward diffusion process can be expressed by a SDE \cite{song2020score} as